 The School of Building has active programs of coursework and research studies and welcomes enquiries from students who wish to pursue programs for the degrees of Master of Building (MBuild), Master of Project Management (MPM) (part-time), Master of Construction Management (MCM) (full-time) or Doctor of Philosophy (PhD).
 Graduates enrolled in these courses need not necessarily be building graduates.
-Prospective research students should consult the Head of School to discuss their research interests prior to making a formal application.
+Prospective students should consult the Head of School to discuss their research interests prior to making a formal application.

-The School also offers each year a series of short non-credit midcareer courses which are designed to provide practical on-going education for experienced members of the building industry.
+The School also offers each year a series of short non-credit mid-career courses^{} which are designed to provide practical on-going education for experienced members of the building industry.

-For further information, contact Dr. J. Hutcheson, Continuing Education Co-ordinator in the School of Building.
+For further information contact:

-Doctor of Philosophy
+Continuing Education Co-ordinator Dr. J. Hutcheson